Eglinton station: Public art

-As part of a program to install artworks at six of the stations along Line 5 Eglinton, Eglinton station will feature an artwork titled Light from Within by artists Rodney LaTourelle and Louise Witthoeft.
-The artwork will be installed above the escalators leading down to the Line 5 platform.
-The 13-ton panel will be made of mirrored glass tiles and is inspired by minerals, crystals and gemstones evoking the "subterranean nature of rapid transit", according to the artists.
+As part of a program to install artworks at six of the stations along Line 5 Eglinton, Eglinton station features an artwork titled Light from Within by artists Rodney LaTourelle and Louise Witthöft.
+The artwork is installed above the escalators leading down to the Line 5 platform.
+The 13-ton panel is made of mirrored glass tiles and is inspired by minerals, crystals and gemstones evoking the "subterranean nature of rapid transit", according to the artists.

+Line 1 features

+The Line 1 platform is part of the original 1954 station, making Eglinton station the only one of the original 1954 subway stations (Eglinton to Union on Line 1) to retain its original vitreous marble wall tiles.
+The other 1954 stations used similar wall tiles, with variations in colour schemes, but these were replaced due to deterioration.